Tomatosoupcodes/Extended-Soundtrack/README.md

 # Extended Soundtrack
 This is the source code for the Minecraft Extended Soundtrack Mod.
+NOTE: The music files used in the code have been removed for copyright reasons.
 Here is a full descirption of everything below:

 ## Description